up42/docs/source/up42-blocks/processing/up42-floodfinder.rst

 Block type: ``PROCESSING``

-This block generates a binary flood masks for SPOT and Pléiades imagery.
+This block generates a binary flood mask for SPOT and Pléiades imagery.
 The block requires at least two input images and is compatible with SPOT and Pléiades Reflectance (Download) data.
 For processing Pléiades Download or SPOT 6/7 Download blocks, the data must first be converted to GeoTIFF with the blocks DIMAP -> GeoTIFF Conversion or Pan-sharpening SPOT/Pléiades (See :ref:`Example usage <example-usage-floodfinder>`.).